 The following significance statements have been identified for Ozark National Scenic Riverways.
-(Please note that the sequence of the statements does not reflect the level of significance.)

-- The impressive hydrogeologic character of the Ozark National Scenic Riverways' karst landscape supports an amazing variety of natural features, including a spring system that is world-class and unparalleled in North America.
+• The impressive hydrogeologic character of the Ozark National Scenic Riverways' karst landscape supports an amazing variety of natural features, including a spring system that is world-class and unparalleled in North America.
 The park unit features the largest spring in the national park system, 5 first-magnitude springs and spring complexes (discharge rate of 100 cubic feet of water per second), and more than 425 springs parkwide.
-The cave system is equally impressive, with 402 documented caves within the park unit boundary-one of the highest densities of any national park system unit. - Ozark National Scenic Riverways contains 134 miles of clear, free-flowing, springfed rivers.
-These include the Jacks Fork and Current Rivers, which are two of only three Outstanding National Resource Waters in Missouri.
+The cave system is equally impressive, with 402 documented caves within the park unit boundary-one of the highest densities of any national park system unit.

-- The ancient Ozark Highlands are an important center of biodiversity in North America, including numerous endemic species that are found nowhere else in the world.
+- Ozark National Scenic Riverways contains 134 miles of clear, free-flowing, spring-fed rivers.
+These include the Jacks Fork and Current Rivers, which are two of only three Outstanding National Resource Waters in Missouri. - The ancient Ozark Highlands are an important center of biodiversity in North America, including numerous endemic species that are found nowhere else in the world.
 The large variety of species found within Ozark National Scenic Riverways is due to the rich array of aquatic, terrestrial, and subterranean habitats concentrated within its river corridors. - Ozark National Scenic Riverways features archeological sites, historic structures, objects, and landscapes that reflect more than 12,000 years of people living along, adapting to, and interacting with these Ozark Highlands rivers. - The complex and dynamic natural resources and systems of the Ozark National Scenic Riverways provide for outstanding, high-quality recreational experiences on and along free-flowing rivers.